 Who are the pilots?

-The pilots participating in the Young Eagles program are local members of EAA who are volunteering their time and aircraft to make your child’s flight possible.
-Each pilot is licensed by the FAA (or Transport Canada) and all aircraft are likewise licensed by the government.
+Our pilots participating in the Young Eagles program are local members of EAA who are volunteering their time and aircraft to make your child’s flight possible.
+Each pilot is licensed by the FAA and all aircraft are likewise licensed by the government.
 The flights are conducted according to federal regulations.
 No aerobatic maneuvers are performed.

 How does my child become a Young Eagle?

 If your child is between the ages of 8 and 17, contact us to register for our next rally.
 As a parent, you'll need to complete a Young Eagles registration form that is available from our chapter.
-We can help you fill out the form and answer any other specific questions you may have.
+At registration we can help you fill out the form and answer any specific questions you may have.

 What will the flight be like?